 Figure 3.
 Process for maintaining product status, including Market Check Testing and re-testing due to expiration of results of pico-products.
-The same framework will apply for SHS products, though the initial screening would be conducted with 4 samples, the market check test could require up to 8 samples, and the full QTM testing would be conducted with 16 samples for a sample size of four.
+The same framework will apply for SHS products, though the number of samples required for Market Check Testing and Renewal testing will increase slightly due to the increased number of potentially destructive tests, and the full QTM testing would be conducted with 16 samples for a sample size of four.